 Inside: Asian Pacific Heritage Month in Spanish class focusing on Asian-Latinx.
-Resources and lesson plans shared by Sien Park and Christina Toro.
+Resources and lesson plans were shared by Sien Park and Christina Toro.
 Asian in Latin America, AAPI Heritage Month Ideas for Spanish class, and AAPI Heritage Month celebration ideas in Spanish class.

 When is AAPI Heritage Month & what is AAPI?

 May is Asian American and Pacific Islander Month (AAPI Heritage Month) in the United States.
-AAPI Heritage Month celebrates the diverse cultures of the people originally from the entire Asian continent and Pacific Islands.
+AAPI Heritage Month celebrates the diverse cultures of people originally from the entire Asian continent and the Pacific Islands.
 Additionally, Asian Americans are the fastest-growing racial or ethnic group in the United States.